United States Federal Protective Service: Training

-The FPS Canine Training Academy is located in Fort McClellan, Alabama, and is conducted in partnership with the Auburn University Canine Detection Training Center.
-Each handler and respective canine attends the mandatory 10-week EDD Handler Training Course.
+The FPS Canine Training Academy is located in San Antonio, Texas, and is conducted in partnership with the Transportation Security Administration Canine Detection Training Center.
+Each handler and respective canine attends the mandatory 12-week EDD Handler Training Course.
 The handlers and their canine partners graduate from the course as a team.

 The EDD Teams are on call 24 hours a day and serve a crucial role as part of a greater network of first responders in a growing national network of federal task force officers.

 Hazardous Response Program

-The FPS Hazardous Response Program (HRP) was created to support the mission of FPS in response to credible chemical, biological, radiological, nuclear and high yield explosive (CBRNE) threats or incidents.
+The FPS Hazardous Response Program (HRP) was created to support the mission of FPS in response to credible chemical, biological, radiological and nuclear (CBRNE) threats or incidents.

 HRP includes initial investigations of suspicious or threatening CBRNE incidents; completion of CBRNE threat assessments; confirmations of unauthorized presence of CBRNE agents and materials; and the conduction of emergency operations.
 HRP also provides: evacuation support during CBRNE incidents and some training assistance.
 The program is compliant with OSHA and NFPA guidance and regulations.
 The HRP consists of five main elements: Awareness, Prevention, Preparedness, Response, and Recovery.

 Mega Centers

 In 2000, FPS transitioned all alarm monitoring and dispatching capabilities from several regional control centers to four MegaCenters.
 Currently, each MegaCenter monitors multiple types of alarm systems, closed-circuit television, and wireless dispatch communications within federal facilities throughout the entire nation.
-The centers located in Battle Creek, Michigan; Denver, Colorado; Philadelphia, Pennsylvania; and Suitland, Maryland, are equipped with state-of-the-art communication systems and in operation 24 hours a day, 7 days a week.
+The centers located in Battle Creek, Michigan; Denver, Colorado; and Philadelphia, Pennsylvania, are equipped with state-of-the-art communication systems and in operation 24 hours a day, 7 days a week.